 Grocery stores tend to put the clearance rack near the check out, so you might not otherwise notice it until you are checking out.
 There have been several times where I have finished my regular grocery shopping, started to check out, and then I noticed something on the clearance rack that I was about to pay full price for.
 Since then, I have learned, always check the clearance rack first!

-2. Combine store sales with store coupons, manufacturer coupons, and cash back rebates and save money on groceries
+Combine store sales with coupons and cash back rebates and save money on groceries!

 Another smart way to save money on groceries is to calculate the price per unit, not the price per item.
 The unit price is typically listed in the upper left hand corner of the item’s for sale price.
 Compare THAT number to other products’ unit prices, and you will know that you are getting the most bang for your buck.
 I have found that bulk is definitely NOT always better.
 Sometimes the unit price is actually cheaper for a smaller quantity.
 This becomes especially true if you are also shopping with coupons since you will be able to use a coupon on each (of the same) item.
 So, be leery of “family size” or other bulk sized items.
 Make sure the unit price makes sense first.